UMM-CSci-3601/intro-to-git/README.md

 bigger and the team coordination gets more complex, so changes you make are likely to still be useful even if they're several weeks after we "complete" this lab.

+:bangbang: If you create the new file with WebStorm it's likely to ask you if you want to add it to the set of files that were being tracked by `git`.
+If that happens, say "Yes" to simplify things later, although it's not a big deal if you say "No".

 ## Sharing that new page